Watershed Values and Ethics

 Third party events

-We ask external parties to let us know the content of their programme when booking or give us advanced notice of their speakers.
-We will not confirm bookings where the event, or the organiser of the event, represents values that may be in conflict with Watershed's own values.
-We ask all collaborators, hires and third party events to ensure any Chairs and MCs used in their events are familiar with these guidelines.
+We ask external parties to let us know the content of their programme when booking and give us advanced notice of their speakers.
+We ask all collaborators, hires and third party events to ensure any Chairs and MCs used in their events are familiar with Watershed’s guidelines for chairing / hosting an event at Watershed.

 Should programmes change, we require organisers to notify us of the new programme and reserve the right to terminate the event at immediate notice, should conflicts arise from these changes.